emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ===============

 Enables streaming fetched data when the fetch attribute EMSCRIPTEN_FETCH_STREAM_DATA is used.
-For streaming requests, the DOM fetch API is used otherwise XMLHttpRequest is used.
+For streaming requests, the DOM Fetch API is used otherwise XMLHttpRequest is used.
 Both modes generally support the same API, but there are some key
 differences: